EGI-Federation/documentation/content/en/internal/configuration-database/site_certification_required_information/_index.md

 ---
-title: HOWTO01 Site Certification Required Information
+title: Required fields for site registration
 weight: 100
 type: "docs"
 description:
   "Information for registering a site into the Configuration Database"
 ---

-With the help of its NGI Operation Center, the site has to register their own resources in a central database named the [Configuration Database](../../../internal/configuration-database).
-The following is an example of how to fill in the database which should be to sent (by email) to the NGI manager(s).
+With the help of its NGI Operation Centre, the site has to register their resources in a central database named the [Configuration Database](../../../internal/configuration-database).
+The following is an example of how to fill in the database and should be to sent (by email) to the NGI manager(s).

 ## Required information